Arizona police release report in imprisonment case

 “All three advised each other they listened to music and danced occasionally and would make things all day,” the police report stated.

-The two younger girls told officers they escaped because their stepfather was mad and was trying to get into their room.
+The two younger girls told officers they escaped because their stepfather was mad and was holding a knife and yelling at them as he tried to get into their room.
 They said they feared for their lives.